michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Change Management

 Even if the best review processes were applied, all published content is prone to have inconsistencies and errors.
-Over time, pieces of content need to be updated, additional information added, and a new edition of the document be published to ensure [eventual consistency](http://prose.io/help/eventually-consistent.html).
+Over time, pieces of content need to be updated, additional information added, and new editions of the document published to ensure [eventual consistency](http://prose.io/help/eventually-consistent.html).
 Therefore, publishing systems must support incremental updates as well as an easy way for releasing new editions of publications.

 ### Content distribution